 She is extremely proud to be an honorary Victorian and hopes to have the privilege of supporting military families through her role at QVS for many years to come.

-Nigel Cunningham joined the Civil Service in June 1980, working in various MOD HQ branches in London, including Defence Intelligence.
+Nigel Cunningham joined the Civil Service in June 1980, serving with various MOD HQ branches in London.

 In 1991, he took up the post of Civil Admin Officer at the British Underwater Test and Evaluation Centre (BUTEC), in Kyle of Lochalsh.